-Alliant Energy

-Worldwide Headquarters

-222 West Washington Ave.

-P.O.
-Box 192

-Madison, WI 53701-0192

-www.alliant-energy.com

-News Release

-For immediate release immediate release Contact: Chris Schoenherr (608) 252-3924
+For immediate release

-Alliant Energy Forges Strategic Partnership with SmartEnergy, Makes Investment
+Contacts:

+Dexia Bank: Jurgen Ingels +011 32 75547059

+PricewaterhouseCoopers Securities LLC: Edmund V. Ludwig (212) 314-0472

+SmartEnergy: Sean P. Dolan (203) 705-9235

+SmartEnergy Closes $15 Million Series A Round

-in Internet-based Energy Providerof Strategic Utilities, Venture Capital and Global Investment
+-- Financing Includes Well-Rounded and Diverse Group of Strategic Utilities, Venture Capital and Global Investment Banks --

-MADISON, WIS./BOSTON (October 30, 2000) –– Alliant Energy (NYSE: LNT), Price Waterhouse Securities, LLC, and Internet-based energy service provider SmartEnergy today announced it had completed its Series A round, having received funding from an investor group including strategic utilities, venture capital and global banks who had made earlier funding commitments (August 2000) for . an American contingent including utilities Alliant Energy (NYSE: LNT) and WPS Resources Corporation (NYSE: WPS), Avian Securities, and private investors; and the and .
+BOSTON, (Nov.
+13, 2000) – Privately held Internet-based energy service provider SmartEnergy today announced it had completed its Series A round, having received funding from an investor group including strategic utilities, venture capital and global banks who had made earlier funding commitments (August 2000) for $15 million.
+Specific investors that participated in the round are: an American contingent including utilities Alliant Energy (NYSE: LNT) and WPS Resources Corporation (NYSE: WPS), Avian Securities, and private investors; and a European contingent led by Dexia Ventures, the private equity arm of Dexia Bank (Bloomberg: DEX BB), a USD $211 billion asset bank based in Belgium; KBC bank (Bloomberg: KBC BB) with USD $135 billion in assets; venture capital groups Trust Capital, Proseed Capital Holdings and Technoledge Ventures.
+PricewaterhouseCoopers Securities LLC served as the lead financial advisor and placement agent to SmartEnergy with the American investment.

-lead With this investment, Alliant Energy begins to develop its network of strategic partnerships with e-focused businesses with significant competitive advantages within their respective markets.
-It also proves that the company is moving forward on a component of its new e-business strategy.
-Alliant Energy Resources will make a financial investment in the Woburn, Mass.- based SmartEnergy and add Frank Greb, Alliant Energy Resource’s Director of mass-market development to the SmartEnergy Board of Directors.

-, N.Y.,,,T by the end of 2001
+The investment in SmartEnergy will be used as working capital to enable the company to rapidly ramp up to meet an aggressive deployment schedule.
+The company rolled out service in New York City and Westchester County, N.Y. in April 2000, and will be servicing six states, including New Jersey and Pennsylvania, by year-end.
+The company expects to be serving all 25 deregulated states by the end of 2001.

 -more-